Jyx0208/MSDT-Converter/Readme.md

 # 📦 MSDT-Converter

-**MassNet-Converter** is a tool for converting commonly used mass spectrometry data formats into the Mass Spectrometry DDA Tensor (MSDT) format—an efficient, standardized, and AI-friendly representation designed for large-scale proteomics analysis.
+**MassNet-Converter** is a tool for converting commonly used mass spectrometry data formats into the Mass Spectrometry DDA Tensor (MSDT) format—an efficient, standardized, and AI-friendly, schema-rich data representation designed for large-scale proteomics analysis, storage, exchange, and reuse.

 ---